 For participants of the current recovery advocacy movement, there is much to learn from previous social movements.
-Lessons of considerable import can be gleaned from the movements intersected in the 1960s, including the civil rights movement. the black power movement, the new left and anti-war movements, the women's movement, and the gay liberation movement.
-While all of these are worthy of study, the gay liberation holds certain movement parallels. strategies, and lessons that may be of particular interest.
+Lessons of considerable import can be gleaned from the movements that intersected in the 1960s, including the civil rights movement, the black power movement, the new left and anti-war movements, the women's movement, and the gay liberation movement.
+While all of these are worthy of study, the gay liberation movement holds certain parallels, strategies, and lessons that may be of particular interest.
 This is due in large part to the societal myths and misunderstandings of both people who have experienced addiction and those with diverse sexual orientations and gender identities.
 The stigma attached to these groups has often rendered them expendable and, as a result, has forced them into hiding their experiences and identities.
 Members of the gay community, most prominently Bayard Rustin, played critical roles in the civil rights movement and later drew upon the lessons of the civil rights movement in the same way that members of the recovery advocacy movement are now drawing upon their experience within earlier social movements.

 Because the societal stigma and discrimination targeting these two groups have been so severe, they share similarities in the early stages of building a movement of social justice and change.
-The gay liberation movement - now inclusive of lesbian, gay, bisexual, and transgender (LGBT) lives and identities - currently has 45 years of movement-building organizing and experience compared to the new recovery advocacy movement that emerged in the late 1990s and was formally organized at the recovery summit in St. 2001 Minnesota.
+The gay liberation movement - now inclusive of lesbian, gay, bisexual, and transgender (LGBT) lives and identities - currently has 45 years of organizing and movement-building experience compared to the new recovery advocacy movement that emerged in the late 1990s and was formally organized at the 2001 recovery summit in St. Paul, Minnesota.
 The watershed moment of the gay liberation movement is usually traced to the Stonewall Rebellion that took place in New York City on June 28, 1969.
-The evening began with a business-as-usual visit to the Stonewall Inn by police from the 6th Precinct arriving to enforce violation of codes prohibiting overt displays of homosexuality
+The evening began with a business-as-usual visit to the Stonewall Inn by police from the 6th Precinct arriving to enforce violation of codes prohibiting overt displays of homosexuality (dancing, dress codes, etc.).
+Such visits were usually conducted with a degree of disrespect and harassment.
+On this particular evening, while certain patrons were being escorted to the paddy wagon, others began to fight back by tossing objects at the police, which soon escalated into an all-out riot.
+Word of this resistance immediately spread throughout Greenwich Village and soon throngs of community members joined in protest.
+The skirmish continued for a total of three nights.